Updated 5/18/2021 0630 EST

 My theory is, this is all broken into 4 major phases driven by fundamentals.
 If we can realistically gauge the progress of each phase, we can then demonstrate where we are – and what may need to happen next in order to trigger the silversqueeze, or perhaps push price towards that $50 mark.

 Summary dashboard.
 Things in RED are GOOD for silversqueeze and HIGH.
 Orange is on its way to red, but has a few steps.
 Yellow is elevated.
 Green is “situation normal”, for now.
+I have a few items in red font (sorry to the color blind out there) to show some things might be trending a certain way.
+For example – in the DXY index at the top, I mention it is trending towards below 90.

 When I did my video (19k views???
 Wow!!)
 I discussed these phases.
 It was early February, and I was definitely seeing how this could play out.
 For now, the one thing that has delayed everything overall has been the 10yr.
 That being said, it is included that into my “fundamentals” section with real rates.
 At .91 that would have been red.